ADRFranklin/samp-udp-proxy/README.md

 # samp-udp-proxy
-A udp application that acts like a proxy for multiple SA-MP servers
+The idea of this application is to begin with a simple proxy/load-balancer for distributing clients between multiple servers